What exactly is Julie's Purse Project?

 Julie Nakayama resides in Granite Bay, California with her husband CJ and sons Jace and Jude.

-Get in touch with me!
+Get in touch with me though my e-mail or phone!

 Send donations to: